 The principal activities of the Coal division are mining, preparation and marketing of thermal coal, sold primarily to power generators, and metallurgical coal, sold to metal and coke producers.

-The Coal division includes three reportable segments: Pennsylvania (PA) Operations, Virginia (VA) Operations, and Other Coal.
+The Coal division includes two reportable segments: Pennsylvania (PA) Operations, and Other Coal.
 Each of these segments includes a number of operating segments (which are individual mines or the type of coal sold).
-In 2014, the PA Operations segment included the following mines: Bailey, Enlow Fork, and Harvey Mines and their corresponding preparation plant facilities.
-The VA Operations aggregated segment included the Buchanan Mine and its corresponding preparation plant facilities.
+In 2015 the PA Operations segment included the following mines: Bailey, Enlow Fork, and Harvey Mines and their corresponding preparation plant facilities.
 The Other Coal segment includes Miller Creek Complex, coal terminal operations, purchased coal activities, idled mine activities and general and administrative activities.

-CONSOL drilled 77 of those wells in the dry gas area of the formation.
-CONSOL and joint venture partner Noble Energy , drilled a record 169 gross wells in the Marcellus Shale in 2014.
+CONSOL drilled 44 of those wells in the dry gas area of the formation.
+CONSOL and joint venture partner Noble Energy, drilled a record 79 gross wells in the Marcellus Shale in 2014.

 It is also engaged in natural gas (primarily coalbed methane) production in Appalachia through CNX Gas.
-In 2014 it controlled 6.8 trillion cu. ft. of net proved natural gas reserves of gas, and operated more than 13,000 net wells.
+In 2015 it controlled 5.6 trillion cu. ft. of net proved natural gas reserves of gas, and operated 12,834 net wells.